off-nadir-insight/Salesforce-ScratchOrg-Notes/README.md

--- *NOTE: I have only practiced this in test environments* --
+-- *NOTE: These notes are from experimenting in private test environments* --

 # Salesforce-ScratchOrg-Notes
 Notes outlining the use of Salesforce scratch orgs